This section explains how Cloud-Based Monitoring works with your Qumulo cluster.

 Cloud-Based Monitoring and Nexus Monitoring don’t collect file names, path names, client IP addresses, or account credentials.

-We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care team if an issue arises.
-Depending on the issue severity and cluster state, a member of the Qumulo Care team reaches out.
+We use a proprietary application that aggregates diagnostic cluster data and alerts the Qumulo Care Team if an issue arises.
+Depending on the issue severity and cluster state, a member of the Qumulo Care Team reaches out.
 For more information, see:

 What Data Gets Sent to Qumulo